Residential Comfort & Energy EfficiencyThursday, December 31 2020

 Blower Door Results

 As a result of many audits and challenging situations when I was wrong, the partnership I formed with this customer went a long way.
-We both agreed that 20% reduction was a good target and that due to other factors that were not reported here, we will do everything we can to nail the work scope and see where it takes us.
+We both agreed that a 20% reduction was a good target and that due to other factors that were not reported here, we will do everything we can to nail the work scope and see where it takes us.

 Ultimately, this home performance project achieved an 11% reduction in leakage.